OBJECTIVE OF BACKGAMMON: The game’s objective is to be the first to move your checker pieces to the other side of the board and bear them off.

-The Backgammon game usually comes in an easily transportable case resembling a small suitcase.
-The lining of the suitcase serves as the game board and the inside contents include 30 checker pieces, 2 sets of dice, and 2 shakers.
+The backgammon game usually comes in an easily transportable case resembling a small suitcase.
+The suitcase’s lining serves as the game board, and the inside contents include 30 checker pieces, two sets of dice, and two shakers.

 Moving your pieces

 You are always moving your pieces towards your home board.
 The discs can only move the number of rolled spaces to an open point.
 This rule means that the point is NOT occupied by TWO or more of your opponent’s pieces.
 If the point has only ONE of your opponent’s pieces, you are encouraged to move your disc there to” hit” your opponent.
 More on this under the section titled “Hitting a piece.”

 After rolling your dice, you have two choices regarding how you move your discs.
 You can move one disc the equivalent of the first die and a second disc the equivalent of a second die, or you can move one disc the equivalent of both dice added together, but you can only do the latter if the count of the first die moves the disc to an open point.
 You can stack as many of your discs on any one point.